Prenatal care in your third trimesterPregnancy third trimester

 Checking Your Baby's Movement

-In between your appointments, you will need to keep an eye on your baby's movement.
+In between your appointments, you will need to pay attention to how much your baby is moving.
 As you get closer to your due date, and your baby grows bigger, you should notice a different pattern of movement than earlier in your pregnancy.

-- You will notice periods of activity and periods of more quiet.
+- You will notice periods of activity and periods of inactivity.

-- The activity periods will be more rolling and squirming movements and less very hard and strong kicks.
+- The active periods will be mostly rolling and squirming movements, and a few very hard and strong kicks.

 - You should still feel the baby move frequently during the day.

-As a rule of thumb, call any time you have any concerns or questions.
-Even if you think you are worrying over nothing, it is better to be on the safe side and call your doctor if you think something is wrong.
+Call your provider any time you have any concerns or questions.
+Even if you think you are worrying over nothing, it is better to be on the safe side and call.

-- If there are any signs or symptoms that are not normal
+- You have any signs or symptoms that are not normal.

-- Before you start taking any new medications, vitamins, or herbs
+- You are thinking of taking any new medicines, vitamins, or herbs.

-- If you have a fever, chills, or pain when passing urine
+- You have a fever, chills, or pain when passing urine.

-- If you have changes or blind spots in your eyesight
+- You have changes or blind spots in your eyesight.